 You can configure Hazelcast Ringbuffer with an in-memory format which controls the format of the Ringbuffer's stored items.
 By default, BINARY in-memory format is used, meaning that the object is stored in a serialized form.
-You can select the OBJECT in-memory format, which is useful when filtering is applied or when the OBJECT in-memory format has a smaller memory footprint than BINARY.
+You can select the OBJECT in-memory format, which is useful when filtering is applied or when the OBJECT in-memory forther than BINARY.